 Size and Growth

-This Ficus has a spreading crown and grows 65’ – 98’ tall.
-When grown as a potted house plant indoor specimens reach 5′ – 10′ feet tall.
+This Ficus is a fast-growing tree with a spreading crown and grows 65’ – 98’ tall.
+When grown as a potted house plant, indoor specimens reach 5′ – 10′ feet tall.

-Ficus Audrey has a light colored trunk with velvet green leaves and pale leaf veins running through the leaves.
+Ficus Audrey has a light-colored trunk with white bark, velvet green leaves, and pale leaf veins running through the leaves.

 Typically this plant starts its life as an epiphyte as it grows in another tree’s branch.

-As it starts growing, the aerial roots are sent down to the ground, which quickly forms roots.
+As it grows, the aerial roots are sent down to the ground, quickly forming roots.

 The roots start becoming more vigorous and thicker rapidly.

 Flowering and Fragrance

-The Banyan ficus does flower but the flower are insignificant.
+The Banyan ficus does flower, but the flower is insignificant.

 Lighting Conditions and Temperature

 - Just like the rubber tree, the Audrey tree grows best when given plenty of bright indirect light conditions.

-- Ficus plants don’t tolerate prolonged periods of low lights or direct sun.
-They revolt with leaf loss.
+- Ficus plants don’t tolerate prolonged periods of low light or direct sun.
+They revolt with leaf loss and foliage scorch.

 - Therefore, pick a spot where it receives indirect light, like near an east-facing window.